Padmini (actress): Personal life

 In 1961, Padmini married Ramachandran, a US-based physician.
-The couple's only son was born in 1963; he resides in Hillsdale, New Jersey and works for Warner Bros.
+The couple's only son was born in 1962; he resides in Hillsdale, New Jersey and works for Sports Illustrated.
 Padmini retired from films shortly after her son's birth, joining her husband in the United States to focus on family life.

 In 1977, she founded the Padmini School of Fine Arts in New Jersey.
 The institution grew to become one of the largest Indian classical dance schools in the United States.

 Padmini's relatives in the film industry include her maternal first cousin, actress Sukumari; her niece, the dancer Shobana; Malayalam actress Ambika Sukumaran; and actors Vineeth and Krishna.

 On 23 September 2006, Padmini was admitted to Apollo Hospital in Chennai after suffering a heart attack during a meeting with then-Tamil Nadu Chief Minister M. Karunanidhi.
 She died in the hospital the following day, 24 September, at the age of 74.